-- □ The school's charter granted by the State Board of Regents and any applicable regulations of the Commissioner of Education; - ☐ The New York State Not-For-Profit Corporations Law, including the Non-Profit Revitalization Act of 2013, as amended; - □ Child abuse reporting requirements; - □ New York State Education Law; - □ Local, state, and federal civil rights and anti-discrimination requirements; - ☐ The Handbooks, Manuals, and Guidelines provided by the New York State Education Department (NYSED) for non-public schools operating in the State of New York; - □ Applicable state and local transportation laws; - □ State and local requirements for pupil immunizations, exemptions, and recordkeeping; - ☐ Fire codes and certificate of occupancy requirements; - □ State and local health codes; and - □ Where applicable, specific social service laws and health regulations for early childhood programs.

-By signing below, you acknowledge your understanding of the responsibility of the Board and Administration in ensuring that the school is complying, in good faith, with the legal requirements applicable to non-public schools.

-Board Chair Signature
+The school's charter granted regulations of the Commissione of Reg gents and any applicable The New York State Not-F Revitalization Act of 2013, as a or-Profit Corp Law, including the Non-Profit Child abuse reporting requirement · · New York State Education Law • Local, state, and federal civil rig hts and anti-di scrimina tion red quirements , The Handbooks, Manuals, and Department (NYSED) for non-p Applicable state and local trans portation laws; State and local requirements fo exempt ions, and r ecord lkeeping; Fire codes and certificate of occ ements; State and local health codes; a 141 1.0.
+Where applicable, specific soci programs. al service laws and hea alth reg ulations foi early / childhood Administrati below, you acknowledge your on in ensuring that the school is non-public schools.
+Board Chair Signature Head of Scho ool Signatu ıre Date Da ate Date טם 110